synthetichealth/synthea/docs/users.md

 # Creating a patient dataset
 See the original Synthea documentation that can be found [here](https://github.com/synthetichealth/synthea/wiki/Basic-Setup-and-Running).

-# Interegating a patient dataset
+# Integrating a patient dataset
 PLACEHOLDER